During a recent Skype call, my mother mentioned she was going through an old recipe file and found one of mine.

 “Hold on,” Amanda said.
 “Why the hell are the sugar and peanut butter measured in grams but the Corn Flakes are measured in milliliters?
 CORN FLAKES ARE NOT A LIQUID.”

-Since we don’t happen to have a graduated cylinder in our kitchen, we converted milliliters to cups and dumped the requisite amount of crushed cereal into our sugar shit.
+Since we don’t happen to have a graduated cylinder in our kitchen, we converted milliliters to cups and dumped the requisite amount of crushed cereal into our sugar poop.

 This gave our concoction the tantalizing appearance of a fistful of autumn leaves scattered over a pot of undercooked curry.
 Right around here is where I started to doubt we were doing this right.
 Amanda just shrugged and said, “Well, this isn’t exactly the brainchild of a culinary master.
 The instructions were written by a six-year-old.
 Who was you.”